Diocesan Formation Team

-The aim of Evangelisation and Catechesis is to assist parishes to form adults into missionary disciples of Jesus Christ.
-Four key areas of my work are * to provide training opportunities for Catechists, including a diocesan course and parish based sessions * offering advice and resources to parishes developing their own strategies for adult formation * supporting the mission of evangelisation by providing events and training, and identifying resources * provide faith-sharing materials for small groups in Advent and Lent
+The aim of Spirituality and Formation is to assist parishes to form adults into missionary disciples of Jesus Christ.
+Four key areas of work are * to provide training opportunities for Catechists, including a diocesan course and parish based sessions * offering advice and resources to parishes developing their own strategies for adult formation * supporting the mission of evangelisation by providing events and training, and identifying resources * provide faith-sharing materials for small groups in Advent and Lent

 The aim of this role is to work with the parishes and other communities of the Diocese to promote, encourage and support ecumenical activity as an integral part of parish and diocesan life.
 Involved with Churches Together groups at local, county and national levels.
 Activities and resources include: * "Together to Unity" - a training pack for parishes * visiting parishes to share information and best practice * guidance on preparing ecumenical services * annual Dialogue and Unity gathering.

 My role is to provide advice and support to parishes, deaneries and other Diocesan groups regarding * raising awareness about all aspects of Inclusion through training and developing resources * statutory provision regarding accessibility and related legislation * facilitating adapted or alternative sacramental preparation for those who cannot access the parish sacramental programmes * helping parishes to tackle causes of inadvertent exclusion of any group or individual

 In relation to Justice & Peace we seek to raise awareness of issues through * helping parishes to set up J&P groups and supporting existing groups * coordinating action on campaigning issues and helping to develop networks * communicating national and international concerns to individuals and groups * helping others access related agencies .
 Please see the Social Action entry for information.